 Good record-keeping can dramatically improve a research and development (R&D) tax credit claim, increasing both its robustness and value.
-For your company, this means maximising your innovation funding while minimising the chance of a challenge from HMRC.
+For your company, this means benefitting from innovation funding while minimising the chance of a challenge from HMRC.

 This article explains why you should keep records for R&D claims, the type of records to keep, practical tips for both first-time claimants and established claimants, and a glimpse at future trends in record-keeping.

 Records of time and money spent on research underpin any R&D tax credit claim.
 If you are undertaking qualifying R&D activity and wish to make a claim, you need to be able to credibly show to HMRC the amount of money you have spent.

 Let’s look at the objectives of record-keeping.
 R&D record-keeping will help to: